Slumdog Millionaire: Plot

-At five years old, Jamal manages to obtain the autograph of Bollywood star Amitabh Bachchan after jumping into a cesspit.
+In 1992, five-year-old Jamal Malik, a resident of the Juhu slum of Mumbai, obtains the autograph of Bollywood star Amitabh Bachchan after jumping into a cesspit; the crowds around Amitabh Bachchan are deterred by Jamal as he is covered head to toe in human feces.
 Jamal's elder brother Salim later sells the autograph.
-Their mother is killed during the Bombay riots, and as the brothers flee the riot, they meet Latika, a girl from their slum.
-Salim is reluctant to take her in, but Jamal suggests that she could be their "third musketeer", a reference to the Alexandre Dumas novel The Three Musketeers which the two brothers had learned about in school.
-The brothers refer to themselves as Athos and Porthos but do not know the third musketeer's name.
+Their mother is killed during the Bombay riots.
+While fleeing the riot, the brothers encounter a child dressed up as Rama, with a bow and arrow in their right hand.
+Having escaped the riots and taken shelter from the rain, the brothers meet Latika, a girl from their slum.
+Jamal suggests that she could be their "third musketeer", a reference to The Three Musketeers, a novel which the brothers learned about in school.
+The brothers refer to themselves as Athos and Porthos but cannot remember the third musketeer's name.

 The three children are found by Maman—a gangster who trains street children to become beggars.
-When Salim learns that Maman is blinding the children to make them more effective beggars – "blind singers earn double" – he escapes with Jamal and Latika to a train.
-The brothers successfully board the moving train but Latika is unable to keep up.
-Salim grabs her hand but purposefully lets go, leaving her to be recaptured by Maman.
-For the next few years, Salim and Jamal travel around on top of trains, making a living by selling goods, picking pockets, washing dishes, and pretending to be tour guides at the Taj Mahal.
-At Jamal's insistence, they return to Mumbai to find Latika, where they discover that she is being raised by Maman to be a prostitute.
-The brothers rescue her, Salim shooting Maman dead.
+After witnessing Maman blinding the children to make them more effective beggars with hot oil, Salim escapes with Jamal and Latika.
+The brothers board a moving train, but Latika cannot keep up.
+Salim grabs her hand but purposefully lets go after Latika had placed hot chili peppers in his undergarments while Salim was sleeping the night before, leaving her to be recaptured by Maman.
+For the next years, Salim and Jamal travel on top of trains, making a living by selling goods, pickpocketing, washing dishes, and pretending to be tour guides at the Taj Mahal.
+At Jamal's insistence, they return to Mumbai to find Latika and discover that Maman is raising her to be a prostitute.
+The brothers rescue her, with Salim shooting Maman dead.
 Salim gets a job with Javed—a rival crime lord.
 In their room, Salim orders Jamal to leave him alone with Latika, presumably to sexually assault her.
-When Jamal refuses, Salim draws a gun on him and Latika persuades Jamal to leave.
+When Jamal refuses, Salim draws a gun on him, and Latika persuades Jamal to leave.